World’s largest virtual agentic engineering & quality conference

 On This Page

+"Fail fast, fail often, fail forward" is one of the most repeated mantras in software and startups, but it is widely misunderstood.
 In software development, the fail fast principle encourages developers to surface issues as early as possible, ideally at the point of origin.
 By unearthing bugs or issues immediately, the fail fast approach reduces the time, cost, and complexity of fixing them later in the development cycle.
+In business and Agile, the same idea drives teams to test assumptions cheaply before betting heavily on them.

 Overview